Ryangwaite/AWS-SAA-C02-Course/README.md

 Getting the answer from an Authoritative Source is known as an **Authoritative Answer**.

-If another client queries the same thing, they will get back a **Non-Authoritative** response.
+If another DNS server responds to the clients request, they will get back a **Non-Authoritative** response.

 ---